-Take your pick from relaxing in warm, clear pools, exploring historic sites, and river fishing and canoeing at the setting for We of the Never Never.
+Relax in warm, clear natural springpools, explore historic sites and go fishing in the country of We of the Never Never.

 Elsey National Park is a haven for those wanting to relax in warm, crystal clear pools, explore historic sites, and enjoy river fishing and canoeing.
 The serene Roper River meanders through this picturesque national park, with boat ramp access at 4 Mile and 12 Mile, and fishing being popular at several sites along John Hauser Drive.
 The park also has a rich heritage and was the setting for the Jeannie Gunn's 'We of the Never Never'.